-Deadlines for Disclosure Deadlines for filing reports are listed in the Disclosure Calendars.
-2006 January 31 Annual Report of Receipts and Expenditures covering the period Jan 1 through Dec.
-31, 2005, is due.
-August 22 through September 12 Report of Pre-Election Contribution or Loan (48 Hour Notice): If a judicial candidate for district court who has an opponent in the primary election receives contributions and loans totaling more than \$400 from any one source during this period, or a judicial candidate for appeals or supreme court receives contributions and loans totaling \$2,000 or more from any one source during this period the candidate must file the Report within 48 Hours after receipt and also report the contribution on the Pre-General Report of Receipts and Expenditures due Oct.
-30, 2006.
-August 28 Pre-Primary Report of Receipts and Expenditures covering the period Jan.
+2009 February 2 Annual Report of Receipts and Expenditures covering the period Jan.
+1 through Dec.
+31, 2008, is due.
+2010 February 1 Annual Report of Receipts and Expenditures covering the period Jan.
+1 through Dec.
+31, 2009, is due.
+July 6 Filing period opens for Affidavits of Candidacy for 2010 elections.
+August 24 to September 13 Report of Large Pre-Election Contribution or Loan.
+If a candidate for district court judge who has an opponent in the primary election receives contributions and loans totaling \$400 or more and a candidate for supreme or appeals court receives contributions and loans totaling \$2,000 or more from any one source during this period, the candidate must file the Report in person by the end of the next business day after its receipt or by electronic means within 24 hours after its receipt.
+It must also be reported on the Pre-General Report of Receipts and Expenditures due Oct.
+25, 2010.
+August 30 Pre-Primary Report of Receipts and Expenditures covering the period Jan.
 1 through Aug.
-21, 2006.
-For all candidates whose names are on the ballot in 2006.
+23, 2010.
+For all candidates whose names are on the ballot in 2010.
 (Due date is 15 days before the primary election).
-October 24 through November 7 Report of Pre-Election Contribution or Loan (48 Hour Notice) : If a judicial candidate for district court receives contributions and loans totaling more than \$400 from any one source during this period, or a judicial candidate for appeals or supreme court receives contributions and loans totaling \$2,000 or more from any one source during this period the candidate must file the Report within 48 Hours after receipt and also report the contribution on the Annual Report of Receipts and Expenditures due Jan.
-31, 2007.
-October 30 Pre-General Report of Receipts and Expenditures covering the period Jan.
-1 through Oct.
-23, 2006.
-For all candidates whose names are on the ballot in 2006.
-(Due date is 10 days before the general election).
-2007 January 31 Annual Report of Receipts and Expenditures covering the period Jan.
-1 through Dec.
-31, 2006, is due.
-2008 January 31 Annual Report of Receipts and Expenditures covering the period from Jan.
-1 through Dec.
-31, 2007, is due for all candidate committees.
+September 14 Primary election October 19 to November 1 Report of Large Pre-Election Contribution or Loan.
+All candidates for district court judge who receive contributions and loans totaling \$400 or more and all candidates for supreme or appeals court judge who receive contributions and loans totaling \$2,000 or more from any one source during this period must file the Report in person by the end of the next business day after its receipt or by electronic means within 24 hours after its receipt.
+It must also be reported on the Annual Report of Receipts and Expenditures due Jan.
+31, 2011.

-www.cfboard.state.mn.us Judicial Candidates Quick Reference Guide (April 2006) 651/296-5148 or 800/657-3889
+Handbook for Judicial Candidates (January 2009) www.cfboard.state.mn.us 651/296-5148 or 800/657-3889